 Don’t expect this plan to teach you everything.
 A lot of part joining, decoration, furniture setup, and color coordination is left in the hands of the DIYer.
 For aesthetic purposes, you could even place small books as a thick flooring for each room.
 If possible, let each book stand vertically and decorate each room by its own linguistic setting.

-6. DIY Cardboard Dollhouse
+6. DIY Modern Dollhouse

 The usage of a dollhouse kit will help you power-through building the mainframe structure.
 Try acquiring the suggested kit as it comes with captivating design add-ons such as a fireplace and skylight.
 Further down, you’ll be using Milk Paint colors such as Monument Grey, Pale Peace, and Tavern Ale for the rooms and roofing.